Recipes

 Making Osso Buco From The Joy Of Cooking

-Last month I started a Cookbook club on Facebook called Chef Ben Cookbook Club.
-This month our cookbook of focus is The Joy Of Cooking.
-To kick things off this month I made Osso Buco which is on page 471.
+In this post, I'm going to be cooking a recipe from The Joy Of Cooking.
+Specifically, I will make Osso Buco which is on page 471.
 (I have an older version of the book if you have an updated version the page numbers might be different.)
 This morning I am going to walk you through my experience of making this recipe and then share my thoughts on using the joy of cooking and on the dish itself.

 The Joy of Cooking

-Let’s actually talk about the cookbook itself for a second.
-If you are unfamiliar with the Joy Of Cooking let me tell you about it.
-According to Wikipedia it is one of the United States’ most-published cookbooks and has been in print since 1936.
-Since it was first published it has sold over 18 million copies.
-It Is considered by a lot of people to be a quintessential part of any cookbook collections.
-If you are interested in learning more about it and it’s history I suggest you check out the Wikipedia article about it here.
+Let's actually talk about the cookbook itself for a second.
+If you are unfamiliar with the Joy Of Cooking, let me tell you about it.
+According to Wikipedia, it is one of the United States' most-published cookbooks and has been in print since 1936.
+Since it was first published, it has sold over 18 million copies.
+It Is considered by a lot of people to be a quintessential part of any cookbook collection.
+If you are interested in learning more about it and its history, I suggest you check out the Wikipedia article about it here.
 It is an interesting read.

 A little side note.
 The version of the book I have is from 1975 and was actually my mom's.
 I got it after she passed away in 2013.
 Yesterday, as I was reading the Osso Buco recipe and flipping through the book a pressed flower, fell out from between two pages.
 It was a great surprise to find this pressed flower from mom.
 What is even a little more magical than that is that yesterday was my birthday so it was like a little surprise birthday gift from my mom hidden between the pages of this cookbook.